Merle Haggard songs, vinyl records and albums have always been favorites in my collection.

 Of all the country singers, I believe Merle has the best "Makes it sound so easy" voice in the business.
 As you watch the videos you will see why I believe Merle is truly a one of a kind country singer.

-One of my favorite Merle Haggard songs, "The Roots of my Raising" reminds me of my early years back in Hamilton, Ohio.
+One of my favorite Merle Haggard songs, "The Roots of my Raising" reminds me of my early years growing up in the midwest.
 In an early verse in the song Merle sings......

 "Three miles down a gravel road, I could see the proud old home---A tribute to a way of life that's almost come and gone."

 How true that is today.
-It would be hard for anyone that did not grow up in the fifties and sixties to really understand how carefree and simple life really was.
+It would be hard for anyone that did not grow up in the fifties and sixties, and seventies to really understand how carefree and simple life really was.

 I listened to Merle in the sixties but when I purchased his album "The Fightin' Side of Me" in 1970 he became my favorite country artist.

-That live album is one of the best live recordings I have ever listened to.
-I still have that album today in excellent condition.
+The "Fightin' Side" live album is one of the best live recordings I have in my collection.
+It is an original album I still have today in excellent condition.

 Merle has 38 number one songs and here is a list of his numerous awards.